burner-wallet/burner-wallet-2/README.md

   called when the user scans a QR code on the home page.
 The function is passed the text of the QR code and the "actions" object (see below).
 The function must return true if is taking an action based on the QR code. _Note: URLs on the wallet's current domain are automatically handled_
+* `onSent: (callback: (txData) => string | null) => void`:  Provide a function to be called when the user sends an asset through the normal send mechanism.
+Callback will receive an object with the asset, sender and recipient address, amount, message, web3 receipt, transaction hash and an id if specified in the send function.
+If the function returns a string, the wallet will redirect to that address.

 ### Burner Plugin Props